 - Both men and women are eligible to serve as law advocates in the Air Force.

-To apply in the air force you need to register for the AFCAT examination and the scores of the exam would decide whether you would be eligible.
+To apply to the air force you need to register for the AFCAT examination and the scores of the exam would decide whether you would be eligible.

 - Journalism and broadcasting